-The faculty of the Accounting Department will be hosting the 14th Annual Contemporary Issues in Accounting Conference on December 16, 2016, in the Gerdin Business Building.
+The faculty of the Accounting Department will host the 16th annual Contemporary Issues in Accounting Conference from 8 a.m.-3: 40 p.m. on December 14, 2018, in the Gerdin Business Building.
 Eight credits of continuing professional education on a variety of topics will be included.
 We ask that you pre-register for your desired sessions so that we can be certain to have space available.

 Who Should Attend

 Under Iowa requirements, all active certified public accountant (CPA) certificate holders must now meet continuing professional education (CPE) requirements.